-The ASTM F746 standard is used to assess the pitting and crevice corrosion resistance of surgical implant materials.[129-131] The localized corrosion resistance is determined based on the critical potential, E{Crit} , to initiate pitting, crevice corrosion, or both.
+The ASTM F746 standard is used to assess the pitting and crevice corrosion resistance of surgical implant materials.[121-123] The localized corrosion resistance is determined based on the critical potential, E{Crit}, to initiate pitting, crevice corrosion, or both.
 The primary purpose of the specification is to perform a laboratory screening of materials.
-Tests are conducted in phosphate-buffered saline (PBS) solution-8.0 g·L-1 NaCl, 0.2 g·L-1 KCl, 1.44 g·L-1 Na2HPO4, and 0.24 g·L-1 KH2PO4-with a pH between 7.3 and 7.5.
+Tests are conducted in phosphate-buffered saline (PBS) solution-8.0 $g \cdot L^{-1}$ NaCl, 0.2 $g \cdot L^{-1}$ KCl, 1.44 $g \cdot L^{-1}$ Na2HPO4, and 0.24 $g \cdot L^{-1}$ KH2PO4-with a pH between 7.3 and 7.5.
 The temperature of the electrolyte is set to 37 ± 1 °C to simulate the temperature of the human body.
 The standard employs cylindrical specimens that are 6.35 mm in diameter and 20 mm in length.
 The crevice assembly consists of an inert tapered PTFE collar, 3.18 mm in width.
 The collar is force-fit into the specimen from the base of the cylinder.
-FIG. 9 illustrates the ASTM F746 crevice setup.

 The procedure can be divided into three steps.
-Step 1 involves the measurement of a stable corrosion potential for 1-h, referred to as E_1 .
-Step 2 is the stimulation step.
-The purpose of the stimulation step is to initiate localized corrosion.
+Step 1 involves the measurement of a stable corrosion potential for 1-h, referred to as E1.
+Step 2 is the stimulation step, which is similar to the electrochemical scratch technique.
+[124-126] The purpose of the stimulation step is to initiate localized corrosion.
 The applied potential is set at E{App} = +800 mV{SCE}, while the duration depends on the current response.
-If the current density instantly increases above +500 μA/cm2, the potential is immediately decreased to E_1 .
-If the current generally increases but i < +500 μA/cm2, the potential is reduced to E_1 after 20s.
-The test is terminated if there is no sharp increase in current density after 15 minutes.
+If the current density instantly increases above +500 μA/cm2, the potential is immediately decreased to E1.
+If the current generally increases but i < $+500 \,\mu\text{A/cm}^2$, the potential is reduced to E1 after 20s.
+If after 15 minutes there is no sharp increase in current density, the test is terminated.

 The last step, Step 3, is called the repassivation step.
-In Step 3, the applied potential is decreased to $E{App} = E_1$.
-If no repassivation is observed, i.e., the current remains above the passive current density, E{Crit} is defined as $E{Crit} = E_1$.
+In Step 3, the applied potential is decreased to E{App} = E1.
+If no repassivation is observed, i.e., the current remains above the passive current density, Ecrit is defined as E{Crit} = E1.
 If repassivation occurs, the process is repeated.
-The new applied potential in Step 3, after the new stimulation step, is set as $E{App} = E_1 + 50$ mV.
+The new applied potential in Step 3, after the new stimulation step, is set as E{App} = E_1 + 50 mV.
 The sequence is continued until no repassivation occurs in Step 3.
-The assessment entails the quantification of E{Crit} and a visual confirmation after testing.
+The assessment entails the quantification of Ecrit and a visual confirmation after testing.